 What's New

-The solution we will delve into is very similar to the one discussed earlier in treaming section.
-The only addition is Step 1B, where we take a desired partition index and craft a custom partition key such that KeyFieldBasedPartitioner hashes it back to the correct index.
+The solution we will delve into is very similar to the one discussed earlier in the Hadoop Streaming section.
+The only addition is Step 1B, where we take a desired partition index and craft a custom partition key such that Hadoop's KeyFieldBasedPartitioner hashes it back to the correct index.

 Figure 6.
 Total order sort with custom partitioning.

-[INSERT CODE]
+[INSERT CODE-BLOCK-22]

-We now have exactly what we were looking forTotal Order Sort, with the added benefit of ordered partitions.
+We now have exactly what we were looking for: Total Order Sort, with the added benefit of ordered partitions.
 Notice that the top results are stored in part-00000, the next set of results is stored in part-00001, etc., because we hashed the keys (A,B,C) to those file names.

 Section IV - Sampling Key Spaces